WasatchFlatlander/oop-data-script/README.md

 on the required input.
 The process is continued until a primary data field (Open,High,Low,Close,Adj Close,Volume) or a already created data field is there in the date.
 What this does is it allows for no duplication of data and faster processing time.

 While this script is only about 80 lines long, it constructs over 200 data fields that the user can potentially investigate.
+An example of the output can be seen in 'dd_collector_V8_20180612-120906.csv' file.